ErikPlachta/RoamResearch_CSS-and-JS/README.md

 ### Welcome to My RoamResearch Repo 👋

+**My goal with this repo is two fold:**

+1. Focus quality over QTY
+2. Make the code easy to understand and use

+To accomplish these goals, I've segmented each unique modification into it's own file.
+This allows for easy onboarding of code along with easy customization.

-> This repo is a collection CSS and JavaScript snippets that I found value in either personally or for others to use within their RoamResearch graph.
-Here, you'll find a collection of my code along other developers __all clearly labled and noted__, in an effort to centralize quality resource in their simpliest form.
+**This repo is a collection CSS and JavaScript snippets that work with Roam Research** I've only included snippets that I've found value in personally or watched others get value from.
+> I've curated a collection of my own code that along other developers.
+If the source is from another developer, I've copied _and given credit within_.
+This was to ensure things did not change _without my knowledge_ and to add notes to simplify.
+>> _As a note, if you come across this repo and credit is mis-represented please let me know!_.

 ### About Me 👇